mykelalvis/FATESRD/Other/fate-core-SRD.md

 ### Actions and Stuff

 The list of actions has been greatly reduced from previous Fate games down to four: overcome, create an advantage, attack, and defend.
-Movement is now a function of the overcome action, [[create advantage]] subsumes assess/declare/maneuver from previous games under one banner, and blocks can be handled a number of different ways.
+Movement is now a function of the overcome action, [[Create Advantage]] subsumes assess/declare/maneuver from previous games under one banner, and blocks can be handled a number of different ways.

 The game is no longer based on a binary pass/fail.
 Now there are four outcomes: fail or succeed at cost, tie (succeed at minor cost), succeed, and succeed with style.
 Each outcome now has a mechanical or story-driven effect, based on what action it's attached to.
 Succeeding with style is basically taking spin from previous versions of Fate and applying it across the board.